Wondering how to lose weight after 40? As we age, it becomes harder and harder to lose weight and shed those extra pounds.

 If you’re wondering how to lose weight after 40, proper hydration is one of the most important principles needed to help you achieve your goals.

-Drinking a lot of water not only hydrates you, but it also lowers your risk of overeating and keeps your energy and metabolism high!
+Drinking a lot of water not only hydrates you but also lowers your risk of overeating and keeps your energy and metabolism high!

 If you’re wondering how to lose weight after 40 with proper hydration: